- Home

 - Wobbly or staggering when walking

-- Difficulty walking
+- Difficulty walking or standing up

-- Abnormal gait
+- Abnormal or slow gait

-- Reluctance to move, jump, or be active
+- Reluctance to move, jump or be active

-- Partial or complete paralysis
+- Partial or even complete paralysis

-- Loss of ability to urinate
+- Incontinence – or loss of ability to urinate

 - Swelling

-- Licking joints
+- Licking of joints

 - Weight gain